 Population: Tennesseans of any age with an intellectual or developmental disability (I/DD) who meet ECF financial and functional criteria.
 Five enrollment groups: Group 4 (Essential Family Supports), Group 5 (Essential Supports for Employment & Independent Living), Group 6 (Comprehensive Supports for Employment & Community Living), Group 7 (children with severe behavior support needs), and Group 8 (adults with severe behavior support needs).

 Family Caregiver Stipend (Group 4 only): Up to $500 per month when the ECF member is a child under 18, and up to $1,000 per month when the member is an adult age 18+.
-The stipend is a flat sum paid by the assigned MCO, not an hourly wage, intended to compensate the family caregiver for the extraordinary care they provide above what is typical for the recipient's age.
+The stipend is a flat sum paid by the assigned MCO, not an hourly wage, intended to compensate the family caregiver for lost wage-earning opportunity and for care provided above what is typical for the recipient's age; the actual amount is set based on the individual's needs.
 It does not require enrolling as a Consumer-Directed Worker.
+Two limits families miss: a member cannot enroll in Group 4 for the stipend alone (other ECF supports must be received first, and employment and community-integration goals must be addressed before the stipend is considered), and the stipend may not duplicate paid Consumer Direction hours or paid agency services for the same time period.State of Tennessee. (n.d.).
+Employment and Community First CHOICES. tn.gov.
+Retrieved Aug 1, 2026, from https://www.tn.gov/tenncare/long-term-services-supports/employment-and-community-first-choices.html

 Consumer Direction (all ECF groups): Same FEA (CDTN), same family-relationship rules as CHOICES CD: spouses, conservators, and POAs cannot be the CD worker, and parents of minor children in the same home generally cannot be the CD worker for that child.
 The stipend is the workaround for that group.